The Cheetah

 but when it comes to flat out running,

-There is great strength in being first.
+There is a strength in being first.

 Among the most beautiful creatures on Earth, the Cheetah is the fastest animal on land.
 It can outrun any other animal in a straight line, and has been recorded running over 130Km/h!